 Attachment 4: Refugee Community Services Start-up Funding Request Form (If Applicable)

 Attachment 5: Refugee Community Services Start-up Funding Request Budget Form (If Applicable)

+Attachment 6: Family Self Sufficiency Plan

 Attachment G: Sample Contract

 (These contract terms contained in the Special Terms, General Terms, and Contingent Terms for Services Contracts are not intended to be a complete listing of all contract terms but are provided only to enable Bidders to better evaluate the costs associated with the RFP and the potential resulting contract.
 Bidders should plan on such terms being included in any contract entered into as a result of this RFP.
 All costs associated with complying with these terms should be included in the Cost Proposal or any pricing quoted by the Bidder.
 See RFP Section 3.1 regarding Bidder exceptions to contract language.)